pallets/flask/docs/becomingbig.rst

 -   get rid of the decorator function registering which causes a lot of troubles for applications that have circular dependencies.
 It also requires that the whole application is imported when the system initializes or certain URLs will not be available right away.
+A better solution would be to have one module with all URLs in there and specifing the target functions explictliy or by name and importing them when needed.
 -   switch to explicit request object passing.
 This makes it more to type (because you now have something to pass around) but it makes it a whole lot easier to debug hairy situations and to test the code.